devopness/devopness/docs/applications/deploy-application.md

 :::note

-**NOTE**: Now that your application has been deployed, it can be accessed over the internet by setting up a DNS record, or testing access to the application via server IP address.
+Now that your application has been deployed, it can be accessed over the internet by setting up a DNS record, or testing access to the application via server IP address.

 - For details on how to make an application public, follow the instructions in [virtual-hosts/add-virtual-host].